YKolokoltsev/HelloESP8266/README.md

 Hint:
-As long as here `esp-open-sdk` folder is supposed to be inside of a project tree, in CLion it should de excluded: project_tree->esp-open-sdk->Mark Directory as->Excluded.
+As long as `esp-open-sdk` folder is supposed to be inside of a project tree of the CLion IDE it is recommended to exlude it: project_tree->esp-open-sdk->Mark Directory as->Excluded.
 This operation will speed-up considerably automatic indexing process during each build.